stefanmielke/libdragon-extensions/README.md

 ### Menu
 > menu.h

-Supports a simple menu with background rendering and scrolling.
+Supports a simple menu with background rendering, scrolling, and nested sub-menus.
 Uses basic text rendering.

 The interaction with the menu occurs by using 'A' or 'START' to select and 'B' to exit a sub-menu.